 3. Place Your Metatarsal Pad

-Place your pad just behind the area where the ball of your foot contacts your liner (again, note the picture above).
+Place your pad just behind the area where the ball of your foot contacts your liner.
 The pad should be horizontally centered so that it’s not too far toward the inside or outside of your foot.
 Tip: To preserve the adhesiveness of the pad, and to make it easier to adjust the pad's position within your shoe, fold back just one small corner of the adhesive backing covering until you're ready to commit to removing the full adhesive backing covering and permanently setting the pad.

 4. Try on Your Shoe

 Put your liners back in your shoes.
 Make sure that both pad and liner are “seated” properly.
 After putting on your shoes, you should feel the pad pressing into the sole of your foot just behind the ball of your foot.
 This sensation typically feels “good.”
 Sometimes, however, the pad may feel “weird.”
 If you feel as though your pad needs to be moved, please do so.
 Most pads can be pulled up and moved several times before losing their adhesive quality (especially if only one small corner of the adhesive backing is used at first).